openid/sharedsignals/openid-sharedsignals-framework-1_0.md

   [[ To be removed from the final specification ]]

+  -03

+    * Removing transmitter supplied fields from stream config PUT and PATCH examples
+    * Add OPTIONAL/REQUIRED to the fields in the stream configuration
+    * Add stream_id to the response when getting stream status
+    * Update subject/sub_id in examples.
+Fix CAEP example
+    * Clarify language around sending Stream Updated events
+    * Add sentence suggesting that Issuer information should be validated by the Receiver
+    * Removed cause-time from RISC example
+    * Fix description of error code for invalid state
+    * Add SHOULD language about checking the issuer value
+    * Added language requiring authorization of stream management API
+    * Added description of `txn` claim
+    * Added a `default_subjects` field to Transmitter Configuration Metadata indicating expected subject behavior for new streams
+    * Editorial: Standardize terms and casing, fix some typos

   -02

     * added txn claims to non-normative SET examples and generic txn callout under SET Profile section RFC8417(#152)